9and3r/mopidy-ttsgpio/README.rst

 Controll mopidy without screen using GPIO and TTS

-It currently only says the song that is playing.

-For example if you play "Rather Be - Clea Bandit" you will hear:
+For example if you play "Rather Be - Clean Bandit" you will hear:

 http://translate.google.com/translate_tts?tl=en&q=rather%20be%20by%20clean%20bandit